fdmarcin/word-of-the-day-inkplate2/README.md

 }
 ```

-TODO: support partial overrides, where only some fields replace the API response.
+## Adapting this project

-## Adapting for another language
+### For another language

 The project has minimal language-specific hardcoding.
 To adapt it:

 1. Replace `data/wordlist.txt` with a word list for your target language, one word or phrase per line, and run `parse_wordlist.py`.
-2. In `render/render.py`, update the two API language codes at the top of the file:
+1. In `render/render.py`, update the two API language codes at the top of the file:
    - `API_DICT` uses an ISO 639-1 code (for example, `pt` for Portuguese).
      FreeDictionaryAPI's supported languages are listed in its [documentation](https://freedictionaryapi.com).
    - The Tatoeba (used as backup source for examples) call in `fetch_tatoeba_example()` uses an ISO 639-3 code (for example, `por` for Portuguese).
      Tatoeba's supported languages are listed on their [statistics page](https://tatoeba.org/en/stats/sentences_by_language).
-3. If you need another font for your target script, the code uses two font types:
+1. If you need another font for your target script, the code uses two font types:

    - `FONT_ROMAN` (Literata, variable font) for the main word only.
    - `FONT_PIXEL` (Pixel Operator, static font) for the part of speech, definition, and example.